Yes, the notice of termination has to be in writing if an employee has been employed for 3 months or more.

 Within 1 week from the date of termination, an employee must be paid:

 Pay in lieu of notice is the payment of the employee's normal wages if the appropriate written notice (depending on the employee's years of service) is not given upon termination.

 (section 53.(1)(b) of the Labour Standards Act)

 If an employee does not provide proper written notice, the employer may withhold the approved amount of wages in lieu of notice.
 If the employee does not agree with the wages being withheld, either party can contact the Labour Standards Division to have the matter addressed in accordance with the Act.

 (section 54.(2) of the Labour Standards Act)

-A group termination is the the termination of the employment of 50 or more employees in a four (4) week period.
+A group termination of employees is the termination of the employment of 50 or more employees in a 4 week period.

 (section 57.(1) of the Labour Standards Act)

-The Act requires written notice of intention to terminate be given to each employee.
+The Act requires written notice of terminate be given to each employee.
 The periods of notice are: